 WHAT ARE THE SYMPTOMS?

 Symptoms of psoriatic arthritis range from mild to severe and can wax and wane in a similar way to skin psoriasis.
 Psoriatic arthritis usually affects the joints that are closest to the nail (distal joints) in both the fingers and the toes.
 The lower back, wrists, knees and ankles, alongside the neck, shoulders and elbows may also be affected.
-There are five subgroups of psoriatic arthritis, although there is some overlap between the groups.
+Some people may also experience rashes and fatigue.

 In most cases (70%) psoriasis precedes psoriatic arthritis, in 15% of cases the skin and joint conditions occur at the same time and in the remaining 15% psoriatic arthritis is present before the skin condition psoriasis appears.

 WHY DOES IT HAPPEN?

 The cause of psoriatic arthritis is unknown.
 However, having a parent with psoriasis increases your risk of developing PsA.
 Some people have also developed PsA after an infection, such as a streptococcus throat.

 HAVE I GOT PSORIATIC ARTHRITIS?

 There is no specific test for psoriatic arthritis.
 Diagnosis is made by looking for a history of psoriasis in you or your family, together with arthritis and inflammation in at least one joint.
 The pattern of the disease is also assessed to see if your symptoms fall into one of the subsets of psoriatic arthritis.